This is my finished Seventh Sister from Star Wars Rebels. My costume is based on the animated version. UPDATES = recent edits to this post(5/7/2018) .

 Belt Buckle, greeblie & wrist greeblies can be found on my Shapeways Shop.
 3D models for printing the Saberguard (open or closed) and the ID-9 droid can be found on my Etsy Shop.

-These are the pants I used (at the time of this post they seem to be unavailable =( ): Black Pants on Amazon.
+These are the pants I used (Still unavailable but maybe it’ll show something similar ): Black Pants on Amazon.
 They are SO comfy and nicely form-fitting but be very careful when putting them on after you attach the red stripe.
 Pretend they are tights and you have to gradually put them on.
 I also removed the 2 back pockets.
 You can add the knee triangles if you like, but honestly they aren’t even noticable.

 Jacket: Same or similar fabric as pants.
 Red-lining.
 Lining should not show on the side of overlap above belt.
 White cogs on each shoulder.
 The lining really only needs to be below the belt, that’s where anyone would see it.

 Gray/silver greeblie on each.
 Again scale to your size. (available on my Shapeways shop).

 Helmet/Mask: Black w/ red ‘lights’ and white detail, painted red inside.
 I purchased my unfinished helmet and mask kit from Im_Echo (Etsy Shop) .
 The bonus to this one is that it was cast in black, so awesome.
 I did still paint it just for protection with a matte black primer by Army Painter.
 I didn’t use the semi-gloss paint like the armor as that stuff can do some really strange things (especially with the Florida humidity heh).

 Neck seal: Black with a seam every 1.5″ or so.

 Another thing to scale to your size so the seams may be less, but I wouldn’t go more than 1.5″ wide.
 I butchered THIS shirt by chopping the arms off, cut open the sides, trimmed the waist and then made the seams by pinching and sewing.